jgaa/glad/README.md

 ![Glad the dog](glad-the-dog/images/glad01.jpg)

-## SmartCache
+## AsyncCache

 The cache is a trivial key/value store.
 If an item is not found, a fetch method (supplied by you) are called to asynchronously get the value.
-The request is paused, and the thread freed to do other work.
+The request is paused, and the thread freed up to do other work.

 If more requests comes in for a key that is in the process of being looked up, they are added to a list of pending requests.
-A key is only fetched once.
 When the value is available, any and all pending requests are resumed.

 **Features:**
 - Uses asio composed completion templates.
 Fully asynchronous continuations includes: